Working Mothers and Breastfeeding

 Get a good quality pump for efficiently removing milk during a workday.
 These days electric pumps are available which allow you to express milk from both breasts at the same time quickly.

 Babies need to be fed around 8-12 times in a day but this number goes down as they get older.
 Therefore, depending on the number of times your baby needs to be fed, you would have to express milk.
-It takes about 15 minutes to pump milk and the new mothers can organise their regular and lunch breaks to express milk or work during the breaks if they require a different timing.
-Breastmilk changes as the baby grow older to provide adequate nutrition to him.
+It takes about 15 minutes to pump milk and the new mothers can organize their regular and lunch breaks to express milk or work during the breaks if they require a different time.
+Breastmilk changes as the baby grows older to provide adequate nutrition to him.

 Sometimes, despite being fed regularly during the day, the baby starts nursing more often at night.
 This is called “reverse cycling”.
 This may be because the baby craves closeness with you and being held calms him.